Why study accounting and payroll?

 What will I learn in accounting and payroll courses?

-Students of AOLLCC Accounting and Payroll courses will graduate with a variety of essential industry skills including: spreadsheets and softwares, basic bookkeeping, payroll fundamentals and payroll compliance regulation.
+Students of AOLLCC Accounting and Payroll courses will graduate with a variety of essential industry skills including: spreadsheets and software, basic bookkeeping, payroll fundamentals and payroll compliance regulation.
 Diploma programs also include training dedicated to soft skills such as business writing and verbal communication techniques.

 Once graduated, equipped with your new skills and diploma, you’ll be qualified to work in the public or private sector at organizations both large and small.
 You’ll also have the ability to work in a freelance capacity.